davecoll3/kokochen/TESTING.md

 ### Navbar
 * Expected
-  * The navbar should be located at the top of the page and dissapear when the user scrolls down the page.
+  * The navbar should be located at the top of the page and disappear when the user scrolls down the page.
   * On devices with a screen width of 576px and greater, the navbar should display navigation links for each of the website pages and highlight the current page in white text.
   * When clicked on, navigation links should bring the user to the relevant section of the website.
   * On laptops and desktops, the user should be provided with feedback when hovering over links to other pages as the text color changes to a lighter shade of grey.